b3nb0z/AtlasGrabber/README.md

 In the Gene list window, the current gene ID can be seen on the left, and the ones assigned to the lists on the right.

-If you are interested in the particular Gene you looking at, you also have the option to go to it's website location in the built-in browser by selecting the browser window.
+If you are interested in the particular gene you looking at, you also have the option to go to it's website location in the built-in browser by selecting the browser window.
 This can be useful if you wish to read a quick gene summary etc.

 There is a progress bar at the top of the window that shows how much of the imported genes have been looked at.

 Once finished, back at the gene list window, it is possible to save the gene lists and either save the rest of the gene list, in case you haven't yet finished it, or even save all of them.
 Clicking any of them will not overwrite the current file but create a new one.

 Next time you wish to continue the analysis, you can load the file containing the reaming genes.

 If you are unsure at any time about how to use the software, the help button will bring up a document that contains a detailed tutorial on how to use it.

 Note!
 The AtlasGrabber will not save the images to the harddrive.
 It will simply save the text files.

 ## Credits:
 Andrii Savchenko

 Benedek Bozoky

 ## License